hacs/documentation/documentation/publish/include.md

 ### Check Info

 This checks that there is an info.md (or readme.md if configured) file with content in the repository.

-### Check Fork

-_This check can fail._

-This checks if the repository is a fork when there are good reasons for the fork.

 ### Check Archived